-Of the HZB’s total 1,000 employees, approx. 800 are working at the Berlin-Wannsee campus and an additional 300 at the Berlin-Adlershof campus.
-The total budget amounts to approx. 100 million Euros.
+Of the HZB’s total 1,144 employees.
+About 800 are working at the Berlin-Wannsee campus and an additional 300 at the Berlin-Adlershof campus.
+The total budget amounts to approx. 146 million Euros.
 The HZB is a member of the Helmholtz Association, which comprises a total of 18 research institutes.

 The HZB is working closely with the Berlin-Brandenburg university system.
 Every single institute and department within the different HZB research areas is headed by a professor who holds an appointment at one of the universities in Berlin or Brandenburg.
 The research areas are complemented by junior research groups as well as joint HZB-university research groups and “Joint Laboratories”.

 Approx. 100 Ph.D. students from the surrounding universities are doing research and earning their degrees at the HZB.
 Beyond the borders of the Berlin-Brandenburg region of Germany, the HZB is partnering with roughly 400 German and international universities, research institutes, and companies.

 The HZB is also very active in the areas of education and training.
 Every year, approx. 50 apprentices are employed at the Institute as part of 12 different apprenticeships.
 The “Looking into Matter” HZB school lab offers project days on topics ranging from magnetism to solar energy for young high school students.
 Students are taught how to perform their own experiments and experience science done outside the classroom for a change.